knative/docs/serving/samples/buildpack-app-dotnet/README.md

 ...
 ```

-Once the `BuildComplete` status becomes `True` the resources will start getting created.
+Once the `BuildComplete` status is `True`, resource creation begins.

 To access this service via `curl`, we first need to determine its ingress address: